Method Man Wants To Be An X-Men

 Method Man as Lucas Bishop?
 We support it!

-Shaft is now in South Florida theaters.
+Catch Method Man in "Shaft", now in South Florida theaters.